Waste Not: Background

 Song Dong is a Chinese artist who is often described as a practitioner of conceptual art, focusing on ideas as much as physical materials.
 He was born in 1966 during the Cultural Revolution and lived through the turmoil that accompanied the development of modern China.
-He worked as a painter until the suppression of the Tiananmen Square protests of 1989, following which he switched to performance, video and photography after a hiatus of several years.
+He worked as a painter until the 1989 Tiananmen Square protests and massacre, following which he switched to performance, video and photography after a hiatus of several years.

 Born in 1938, Song Dong's mother Zhao Xiangyuan was a member of a prosperous family that fell on hard times after Mao Zedong established the People's Republic of China in 1949.
-His maternal grandfather was an officer in the Kuomintang (KMT), the nationalist party that ruled much of China from 1928 until its retreat to Taiwan in 1949 after being defeated by the Communist Party of China during the Chinese Civil War.
+His maternal grandfather was an officer in the Kuomintang (KMT), the nationalist party that ruled much of China from 1928 until its retreat to Taiwan in 1949 after being defeated by the Chinese Communist Party during the Chinese Civil War.
 He served with the KMT in the Second Sino-Japanese War.
 In 1950, his grandparents and his mother moved to Beijing but in 1953 his grandfather was arrested and imprisoned for several years on charges of being a spy for the KMT.
 His grandmother died of cancer in 1961, having brought up the family in his grandfather's absence.
 The repeated natural and man-made disasters suffered by China in the 1950s and 1960s, such as the Great Leap Forward and the Cultural Revolution, claimed the lives of millions of Chinese and drove Song Dong's family into poverty.
 His father, Song Shiping, was sent to a re-education camp for several years during the Cultural Revolution and did not return to Zhao or the younger Song until 1978.

 Like many other Chinese at the time, Zhao adopted the habits of frugality and thrift in order to make the best of what little she had.
 Song recalls that when he was a child, "my mother always brought scraps of fabric to make clothes, because they didn't need to be purchased with the government-distributed clothing coupons."
 She continued to collect them even in better times because she feared that the shortages might some day return, seeing the habit of "waste not" as a fabao – literally a "magic weapon" to guard against a return to poverty.